Delicious & Delectable

 - The Jerk Dishes -Jerk Chicken, Jerk Fish, Jerk Pork, etc.

-One of the 'brand' food from Jamaica, Jerk dishes can be had at any of the top hotels we have and even on the roadside -if you prefer that, courtesy of the 'Drum Pan' chefs.
+One of the 'brand' food from Jamaica, Jerk dishes can be had at any of the top hotels we have and even on the roadside - if you prefer that, courtesy of the 'Drum Pan' chefs.

 Jamaican Jerk is an international favourite.
 Of course by now you know that it is pimento, aka Jamaican allspice, that is the core ingredient in our jerk preparations.
+Be sure to also see our recipe on how to make Jamaican jerk marinade.

 - Rice & Peas & Chicken